kosamir/git-playground/tmux/tmux.md

 - `<C-a> c` - open new window
 - `<C-a> p/n` - previous/next window
 - `<C-a> [window number]`- where <window-number> is the number in front of the window’s name in your status bar.
+- `<C-a> [window number]`- where <window-number> is the number in front of the window’s name in your status bar.
 - `<C-b> d` - detach your current session use C-b d.
 You can also use C-b D to have tmux give you a choice which of your sessions you want to detach
 - `<C-b> D` - You can also use C-b D to have tmux give you a choice which of your sessions you want to detach
+- `C-b z`: make a pane go full screen.
+Hit C-b z again to shrink it back to its previous size
 - `C-b z`: make a pane go full screen.
 Hit C-b z again to shrink it back to its previous size
 - `C-b C-<arrow key>`: Resize pane in direction of <arrow key>4
 - `C-b ,`: Rename the current window